Akirane/Partybuffs/ReadMe.md

 ### Adding more buffs to whitelist

 `filters.lua` contains a whitelist which is built up entirely of buff ids.
+For example 40 is protect and 41 is shell.
 To add/remove a specific buff, I recommend checking out this list: https://wiki.dspt.info/index.php/Status_Effect_IDs